odk-x/docs/src/app-designer-prereqs.rst

 .. warning::

-  Android Studio is not supported on the Windows Subsystem for Linux (WSL). so you will not be able to run Application Designer if you are using it.
+  Android Studio is not supported on the Windows Subsystem for Linux (WSL), so you will not be able to run Application Designer if you are using it.

 .. _app-designer-prereqs-java: